telerik/reporting-docs/knowledge-base/angular-report-viewer-and-netcore-service.md

 ---
-title: Angular Report Viewer and .NET Core 3 service
+title: Using .NET Core 3 Project as a Service in Angular Report Viewer
 description: Using .NET Core 3 as a service in Angular Report Viewer
 type: how-to
 page_title: How to Create Angular Report Viewer with .NET Core 3 Service